REPORT – Restore USB Access on a Windows 10 VM – v1.1.0

 Risk: Resource Conflicts

-Open files or processes on the host system can prevent the VM from accessing the USB device.
+Open files or processes on the host system can prevent the VM from accessing USB devices.

 Mitigation: Close all programs using the USB drive before connecting it to the VM.